OAGi/Score/docs/user_guide/index.rst

    he/she takes the BIE back to the WIP state.
-To change a BIE’s state from QA to WIP, the BIE developer has to retrieve the BIE (see `Search and retrieve a BIE <#search-and-retrieve-a-bie>`__ ) and then click “Back to WIP“ at the top-right of *Edit BIE* page.
+To change a BIE’s state from QA to WIP, the BIE developer has to retrieve the BIE (see `Search and retrieve a BIE <#search-and-retrieve-a-bie>`__ ) and then click "Back to WIP" at the top-right of *Edit BIE* page.
 Steps 2 and 3 can be revisited to complete the BIE review cycles.
 In addition to the BIE state, the *Status* field in the root BIE node may be used for capturing detailed BIE development states, as it is a free text